bcgov/moh-iam/terraform-create-role-imports/README.md

-# Terraform create-role-imports

-### notes
-With a few changes, this can also write the import for the client.
+# Writing terraform resource and imports

+### How to use this:
+1. Write the information in the `configuration.properties` file.
+2. run it